 If a volunteer wishes to tutor in math, we would ask them to take two other online courses Math Basics 2.0 and Numeracy and meet with staff prior to being matched with an adult math learner.

-The training sessions will give you valuable information about the way adults learn.
-It will prepare you to use appropriate techniques for teaching adults.
-By the end of the training, you will be able to use a number of successful strategies with learners, create lesson plans based on your learner’s abilities and interests, and help your learner to set realistic goals.
+The training sessions will give you valuable information about the way adults learn and will prepare you to use appropriate techniques for teaching adults.
+By the end of the training, you will be able to use a number of successful strategies with learners, create lesson plans based on your learner’s abilities and interests, and help your learner set realistic goals.

 We ask tutor trainees to pay a fee of $35 to cover the cost of a text book and supplemental materials.
 If the fee presents a hardship, scholarship money is available to cover the cost of the materials.

 When will I be paired with a learner?LVORC2023-05-05T11:14:13-04:00

 Yes, LVORC has a resource library for tutors.
 Our staff can help you to locate additional resources and answer questions about tutoring.
 A Tool Kit for Tutors and Learners is available on our website.
 In addition, all LVORC volunteers can attend any of the professional development workshops for tutors offered by the Regional Adult Education Network.
 You can meet other tutors and enhance your skills at free trainings offered by professionals in the field of Adult Literacy.
 To view a calendar of training and professional development workshops for volunteers, visit www.capitalnorthraen.org

 We encourage tutors to meet with learners at public locations such as libraries and community rooms.
 Locations should be convenient and accessible to both parties.
 There is also private space available at our Albany and Troy locations.